 An excise tax and a sales tax are both types of consumption taxes, meaning they are taxes on goods or services.
 However, there are a few key differences between the two.

-An excise tax is a tax that is imposed on a specific good or service (gasoline, alcohol, or tobacco) and is typically a fixed amount.
+An excise tax is imposed on a specific good or service and is typically a fixed amount.
 For example, the federal government imposes an excise tax on every gallon of gasoline sold in the United States.
-Often referred to as “sin taxes” as they are imposed on luxury goods or non-essential items.

-A sales tax is a tax that is charged on the final sale of a good or service to a consumer.
-It is typically a percentage of the purchase price and is collected at the point of sale.
+A sales tax is charged on the final sale of a good or service to a consumer.
+It's typically a percentage of the purchase price and is collected at the point of sale.
 Sales tax varies from state to state and in some cases by local municipalities.
 The revenue generated by sales tax goes to state or local governments.

-Tax brackets are a way that the government divides taxpayers into different groups, based on their income level.
-Each group is then subject to a different marginal tax rate, which is the percentage of taxes that is applied to the level of earned income.
+The government divides taxpayers into different groups using tax brackets based on income level.
+Each group is subject to a different marginal tax rate, which is the percentage of taxes that is applied to the level of earned income.

 In the United States, the tax brackets for the 2023 tax year are: